Eat the country and you will understand it.

 Introduction to Libyan Food

 Food in Libya is one of the most important activities of any Libyan family.
 The Libyans always say: one must eat well.
-Olive oil is the main ingredient of nearly any dish or meal in Libya, and it is almost impossible to cook or prepare any Libyan food without it.
+Olive oil is the main ingredient of nearly any dish or meal in Libya, and it is almost impossible to prepare any Libyan food without it.
 Its use in North Africa goes back thousands of years, and its healing goodness and life-prolonging properties were well known to the ancient Libyans and Egyptians.
 Offering of the olive branch to the Libyan oracle of the God Amon at Siwa indicates its sacred nature and antiquity.

 Its use in Mediterranean diets has always been associated with good health and preventing major diseases like stroke, heart disease and lung cancer.
 The healing properties are found mainly in the extra virgin olive oil (and virgin olive oil), which is naturally produced, unrefined oil (also called "cold pressed"); while the active ingredients of the second type, known as "pure oil" or "olive oil", were badly destroyed by the chemical processes used to extract the oil.